SIMPLE IRA Plan FAQs - Contributions

 What happens if I don’t make the matching or non-elective contribution to the SIMPLE IRA plan?

 A SIMPLE IRA plan must satisfy certain rules to obtain favorable tax benefits.
 Failure to satisfy these rules, for example, by not making required contributions, can result in the loss of favorable tax benefits for you and the participants.
 You can correct certain SIMPLE IRA plan failures.
-For additional information, review our SIMPLE IRA Plan Fix-It Guide and visit the Correcting Plan Errors Web page.
+For additional information, review our SIMPLE IRA Plan Fix-It Guide and visit Correcting Plan Errors.

 Depositing and deducting contributions